 As you may recall, Male 40 was implanted with a transmitter in 2014 but I removed his second radio last spring and released him without one because he was not producing useful behavioral data.
 It was not that he was just behaving differently than the others (after all, unusual behavior is interesting and valuable to record), he has been chronically and significantly underweight, appears to be quite old, moves very little during the summer, and has never been found courting a female.
 Given his poor body condition, I was afraid that he would die during hibernation and his transmitter would not be retrievable.
 But, even without a radio, he continues to be sighted regularly and has now made it through another winter.

 But most others seem to be waiting for some sustained warmer weather before venturing out.

 Lots of you have been asking me how the rattlesnakes are doing with all the high water coming down the American River from Folsom and Nimbus Dams.

 Well, the telemetered rattlesnakes are all in the oak forest and well above the high water.
 You may recall that Females 53 and 75 both gave birth to their broods a few months ago out in the flood plain near the usual river channel.
-But since December, both of their birth sites have been covered periodically by lots of fast-moving water.
+And since December, both of their birth sites have been covered periodically by lots of fast-moving water.

 The good news is that these females returned to higher ground shortly after their kids completed their neonatal sheds and dispersed from their birth sites in the fall and both have been tucked into their usual winter shelters since cold weather set in.
 We know that, of course, because of the radio transmitter each carries in her abdomen.